BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 TODO: Onchain refunds.

 ### 4 Channel Open

+The LSP MUST open the channel under the following conditions

+**Async**
-After the open.state switched to `PENDING` AND the user provided `node_id` and `announce`, the LSP MUST attempt a channel open.
+- The open.state switched to `PENDING` AND the user already provided `node_id` and `announce`.

+**Sync**
+- The open.state switched to `PENDING` AND the user calls `POST /lsp/channel/{id}/open`.

 #### 4.1 Establish Peer Connection

 **User**

+If `node_connection_string_or_pubkey` contains a full connection string:
+- SHOULD open a peer connection before the channel is being opened.
 - SHOULD establish a peer connection with one of the provided node connection strings in `lsp_node_connection_strings`.

+If `node_connection_string_or_pubkey` only contains a pubkey OR the node is not publicly available
-- MUST establish a peer connection to `lsp_node_connection_strings` if the node is not publicly available, for example behind a NAT.
+- MUST open a peer connection before the channel is being opened.
-- MUST establish a peer connection to `lsp_node_connection_strings` if `node_connection_string_or_pubkey` only contains a pubkey.
+- MUST establish a peer connection to with one of the provided node connection strings in `lsp_node_connection_strings`.

 **LSP**

+- MUST be established before the channel open.
-- MUST establish a peer connection to node_connection_string_or_pubkey IF the user provided a connection string.
+- MUST establish a peer connection to `node_connection_string_or_pubkey` IF the user provided a full connection string.
 - MUST wait on the user establishing a peer connection IF the user only provided a pubkey.
-- MAY establish a peer connection to node_connection_string_or_pubkey IF the user only provided a pubkey but the connection information is available in the Lightning Gossip.
+- MAY establish a peer connection to `node_connection_string_or_pubkey` IF the user only provided a pubkey and the connection information is available in the Lightning Gossip.
 - MAY try multiple times.

 In case the connection attempt failed